 If the result is different, STOP deploying SAP and investigate why the setup command did not work as expected.
 Deployment of SAP NetWeaver applications onto SQL Server instance with different SQL Server codepages than the one mentioned above is NOT supported.

 SQL Server High-Availability for SAP in Azure

 Using SQL Server in Azure IaaS deployments for SAP, you have several different possibilities to add to deploy the DBMS layer highly available.
-As discussed in Considerations for Azure Virtual Machines DBMS deployment for SAP workload already, Azure provide different up-time SLAs for a single VM and a pair of VMs deployed in an Azure Availability Set.
+As discussed in Considerations for Azure Virtual Machines DBMS deployment for SAP workload already, Azure provides different up-time SLAs for a single VM and a pair of VMs deployed in an Azure Availability Set.
 Assumption is that you drive towards the up-time SLA for your production deployments that requires the deployment in Azure Availability Sets.
 In such a case, you need to deploy a minimum of two VMs in such an Availability Set.
 One VM will run the active SQL Server Instance.
 The other VM will run the passive Instance

-SQL Server Clustering using Windows Scale-out File Server
+SQL Server Clustering using Windows Scale-out File Server or Azure shared disk

 SQL Server Log Shipping

 One of the methods of high availability (HA) is SQL Server Log Shipping.
 If the VMs participating in the HA configuration have working name resolution, there is no problem and the setup in Azure does not differ from any setup that is done on-premises.
 With regards to setting up Log Shipping and the principles around Log Shipping.
 Details of SQL Server Log Shipping can be found in the article About Log Shipping (SQL Server).

 The SQL Server log shipping functionality was hardly used in Azure to achieve high availability within one Azure region.
 However in the following scenarios SAP customers were using log shipping successful in conjunction with Azure: